By Jeremy Rine

 Why?
 Because many of them want to eliminate hunting with dogs, breeding purebred dogs, and all dog breeding.

 Generally, we see most of their efforts at the state level.
-Already this year, more than 90 bills have been introduced across the country that could be harmful for sporting dog owners.
+Already this year, more than 90 bills have been introduced across the country that could be harmful to sporting dog owners.
 Recently, the animal rights lobby persuaded the federal government to propose new rules that would expand the number and types of dog owners the federal government regulates.

 Here’s why sportsmen should be worried: